Zac Posen Refuses To Design Clothes For Melania And Ivanka Trump

 “As one who celebrates and strives for diversity, individual freedom and respect for all lifestyles, I will not participate in dressing or associate in any way with the next first lady.
 The rhetoric of racism, sexism, and xenophobia unleashed by her husband’s presidential campaign are incompatible with the shared values we live by.”

 Guitard said the United States had given both herself, Theallet, and many others the opportunity to pursue their dreams.
 Angela added that capitalism is the true mantra of the United States, not ignorance.
-The designer encouraged all to cherish the U.S. and embrace the new family in the White House.
+The designer encouraged all to cherish the US and embrace the new family in the White House.

 “… It would be anyone’s honor to dress our first lady that this country has chosen.”